What to do before you go

 You can find a list of risk indicators for your destination at our insurers' travel advice website, Drum Cussac (registration required).
 All students must check the risk indicator on this website.

 If any of the risk factors for the region you're going to are listed as 'Moderate' and have a risk score of 3.00 or above, you'll need to complete a full risk assessment, to be discussed and agreed with your supervisor.
-Download the Risk Assessment Form (.doc) here.
+Request the Risk Assessment Form from firstname.lastname@example.org.

 You have to show that you've fully considered the risks, can make an informed decision on whether or not to travel and make sure you are aware of the steps to take in an emergency.
 Please note, you won't be insured to travel to the following regions: